openmeterio/openmeter/docs/decisions/0001-event-streaming-platform.md

 - Monitoring systems fall short in terms of accuracy and consistency necessary for billing
 - Scaling databases to handle large volumes of writes and real-time queries can be expensive
-- Warehouses processing leads to stale usage data and longer feedback cycles
+- Warehouse processing leads to stale usage data and longer feedback cycles

 ## Considered Options